qooxdoo/qooxdoo/qooxdoo/documentation/manual/source/pages/communication/request_io.rst

 Debugging
 =========

 If you encounter odd behavior, it might help to enable debugging of the IO classes.
-Debugging is controlled with the <code>qx.debug.io</code> setting.
-Provided you have allowed URL settings (<code>allowUrlSetting</code>), you can simply append <code>?qxenv:qx.debug.io:true</code> to the URL of your application.
+Debugging is controlled with the ``qx.debug.io`` setting.
+Provided you have allowed URL settings (``allowUrlSetting``), you can simply append ``?qxenv:qx.debug.io:true`` to the URL of your application.

 Specific to XHR
 ===============